 “For they themselves report what kind of welcome you gave us, and how you turned to God from idols to serve the living and true God and to await His Son from heaven, whom He raised from the dead—Jesus our deliverer from the coming wrath.”
 1 Thessalonians 1:9-10

 A point to note from these verses are the nature of the events themselves that make it seem that the Rapture occurs at the very last moment, giving weight to the idea that the rescue happens just in time, before judgment begins.
-The ideas of a surprising judgment for the unaware unbeliever and ‘snatching’ away for the watchful believer are described in a sudden fashion, so a combined idea emerges, that the Rapture might occur on the Day of the LORD, if not directly preceding it.
+The ideas of a surprising judgment for the unaware unbeliever and ‘snatching’ away for the watchful believer are described in a sudden fashion, so a combined idea emerges, that the Rapture will occur on the Day of the LORD, if not directly preceding it.

 “While people are saying, “Peace and security,” destruction will come upon them suddenly, like labor pains on a pregnant woman, and they will not escape.”But you, brothers, are not in the darkness so that this day should overtake you like a thief.”

 1 Thessalonians 5:9 uses the word ‘salvation’, and 1 Thessalonians 1:9-10 describes Jesus as the ‘deliverer’ or ‘savior’ from the wrath.
 Because of the context of these chapters, we know the wrath being discussed here is not the wrath of hell (though Jesus does save those who believe in Him from the destination of hell as part of saving from His overall wrath).
 The ‘salvation’ that believers will experience on, or right before, that initial Day of the LORD judgment, is the Rapture.